psrwtr/Argo/README.md

 # Telegram Proxy app
 Just download improto application and enjoy 😉
-And also join this telegram channels for free npv tunnel configs: http://T.me/MiTiVPN https://t.me/iMTProto
+And also join this telegram channels for free npv tunnel configs and proxis: http://T.me/MiTiVPN

+https://t.me/iMTProto